-Score explanation: Each new Planetary Health Module I-VI contains a segment discussing impacts of planetary health on different communities by applying concepts of vulnerability, resilience, and adaptive capacity.
+Score explanation: Each Planetary Health Module contains a segment discussing impacts of planetary health on different communities by applying concepts of vulnerability, resilience, and adaptive capacity.
 The lecture "Planetary Health and Health Equity" also includes an in depth discussion of disproportionately affected communities.
+This is unchanged from last year.

-$10. \ Does \ your \ \underline{medical \ school} \ curriculum \ address \ the \ unequal \ regional \ health \ impacts \ of \ climate \ change \ globally?$

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework.
+1.10.
+Does your medical school curriculum address the unequal regional health impacts of climate change globally?
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.
+1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: The new Planetary Health Module V - "Climate Change and Mental Health" has multiple slides focusing on displacement due to severe weather events as well as their long-lasting mental health impacts.
-Several lectures discussing vector-borne illness also touched on the changing regional impacts from climate change.
+Score explanation: The Planetary Health Module "Climate Change and Mental Health" has multiple slides focusing on displacement due to severe weather events as well as their long-lasting mental health impacts.
+Several lectures discussing vector-borne illness also touched on the changing regional impacts from climate change at both the national and global level, including the "Vector-Borne Diseases" Planetary Health Module, and the new live lecture that accompanies the module.